te222uh/MySmartGreenhouse/README.md

 where 0% is completely dry and 100% is totally wet, and light where 0% is completely dark and 100% is full light.

-With ADC module from MicroPython values will range between 0 and 65535 (16-bit max value) and we will then transform it into a percentage (between 0% and 100%).
+With the ADC module from MicroPython values will range between 0 and 65535 (16-bit max value) and we will then transform it into a percentage (between 0% and 100%).

 <img src="./media/image34.png">